beckdaniel/ijcnlp17_emo/README.md

 > pip install gpflow

-## Preprocessing
+## Configuration and Preprocessing

-The preprocessing script is `bin/preprocess.sh`.
-It assumes the repository is located in your home folder so you can run the scripts from anywhere in your command line.
-If the repository is somewhere else, change the `MAIN_FOLDER` variable inside the script before running it.
+All code assume the repository is located in your home folder with its original name, so you can run the scripts from anywhere in your command line.
+If the repository is somewhere else and/or you cloned it with a different name, change the `MAIN_FOLDER` variable inside the `bin/config.sh` file.

-Once you're set, just run it:
+Once you're set, you can run the preprocessing script:

-> bin/preprocess.sh
+> `bin/preprocess.sh`

 This will unpack the dataset and the word embeddings, as well as formatting the dataset in a friendlier format for the experiment scripts.
 It will also generate the data splits for 10-fold cross-validation, i the `splits` folder.